Emperor of the North Pole: Plot

 Shack (Ernest Borgnine) is a conductor on the Oregon, Pacific and Eastern Railroad, during the Great Depression.
-He guards his train, the #19, against those trying to ride for free.
-A hobo who is a hero to his peers, A-No.-1, manages to hop the train, and the younger, less-experienced Cigaret coattails him closely behind, only to be seen by Shack, who then locks them inside the car from outside, sealing their exit.
-Upon realizing their plight, A-No.-1 sets fire to the onboard hay load as a means to exit 'under cover' from the wooden livestock car in which he and Cigaret are now trapped.
-As Shack directs the crew to stop the train in an approaching rail yard to have yard workers help extinguish the fire and then catch his stowaways, A-No.-1 evades them all, escapes to the hobo jungle, greets his old pal Smile, who, in turn, rouses, and declares to the assembled huddle that "A-No.-1 is "King of The Road, having just arrived on the 19!".
+He zealously guards his freight train, the No. 19, against those trying to ride for free.
+A-#1, a hobo (Marvin) who is a hero to his peers, manages to hop the train, and the younger, less-experienced Cigaret coattails him closely behind, only to be seen by Shack, who locks them both inside the car, sealing their exit.

+Upon realizing their plight, A-No.-1 sets fire to the side of the wooden livestock car, via the hay on board.
+As Shack directs the crew to stop the train in an approaching rail yard to have yard workers help extinguish the fire and catch his stowaways, A-No.-1 evades them all, escapes to the hobo jungle, greets his old pal Smile, who, in turn, rouses, and declares to the assembled huddle that "A-No.-1 is "King of The Road, having just arrived on the 19!".
 Meanwhile, Cigaret is caught by laborers back at the rail yard, who then brags to them that he was the one who rode Shack's train and that the other tramp got them caught and burned to death in the fire.
 Most of the workers believe him, and they dispatch another "bo" to spread the word back at the hobo jungle that Cigaret is the one who finally beat Shack.

-When this tramp arrives in the hobo jungle to spread the word, A-No.-1 is there, and is confronted with the story that the young braggart Cigaret is taking credit for his deed.
-Indignant, A-No.-1 determines to ride Shack's train all the way to Portland to prove that only he is capable of such a bold act.
-He has another young tenderfoot hobo tag his intention high up on the yard water tower, where everyone can see it.
-When word of this posting rapidly arrives back in the train shed, Shack is in the process of strangling Cigaret for daring to claim he has ridden Shack's train.
-Forgotten by the yard workers in their excitement over whether A-No.-1 will succeed, Cigaret quietly slips out unnoticed.
+When this tramp arrives in the hobo jungle to spread the word, A-No.-1 is there to hear that the young braggart is taking credit for his auspicious deed.
+Indignant, A-No.-1 determines to ride Shack's train all the way to Portland, to prove that only he is capable of such a bold act.
+He has a young tenderfoot hobo tag his intention high up on the yard water tower, where everyone can see it.
+When word of this bold posting arrives back to the maintenance shed, Shack is in the process of strangling Cigaret for daring to claim he has ridden Shack's train.

+Forgotten by the yard workers in their excitement and betting over A-No.-1 claim, Cigaret quietly slips out unnoticed.
 The other hobos agree that the first who can successfully ride Shack's train will have earned the title "Emperor of the North Pole."
-Railroad workers place bets whether A-No.-1 can do it, spreading the news up and down the line by telephone and telegraph, Shack being widely known and disliked.
+Railroad workers place bets whether A-No.-1 can do it, spreading the news nationwide by telephone and telegraph, Shack being widely known and disliked.